wxiaoyun/wxiaoyun/README.md

 # Hi there! 👋

-I'm Xiaoyun, a passionate software developer from Singapore.
+I'm Xiaoyun, a passionate hater against dynamically typed languages.
 I am a year 2 undergraduate studying at National University of Singapore.

 ## 🛠️ Technologies & Tools